nebs123/alx-higher_level_programming/0x03-python-data_structures/README.md

 9-max_integer.py: function that returns max integer from list
 10-divisible_by_2.py: function that returns a list of boolean if position in the input list is divisible by 2
 11-delete_at.py: function that deletes element at given index from the list
 12-switch.py: switch the values of a and b
+13-is_palindrome.c: check if linked list is a palindrome or not